Course aims / learning outcomes

 Assessment statement

-Students are encouraged to familiarise themselves with the Level 2, and Level 3 English standards.
-Students will be able to negotiate with the LA, which assessments they wish to complete.
+Students are encouraged to familiarise themselves with the Level 2 English standards.
+Students will be able to negotiate with Beth, which assessments they wish to complete.

 Authenticity